jcurlier/dirt/research/README.md

 # Research

-This is a playground to get the registries and the registry items and to play with optimization options.
+This is a playground to get the registries and the registry items; and to investigate with optimization options.

 ## Discovery